 This exhibition brings together the Polish artist Anna Molska and the Romanian artist Ciprian Mureşan for their first museum exhibition in London.
 Molska and Mureşan draw upon historical events and art history to highlight the power of the collective experience in the post-communism era.
 Both artists question social mechanisms and the construction of individuality.
 Rather than glorifying the past, each work cheerfully accepts the uncountable failures and shortcomings of contemporary society.

-The exhibition is curated by Capucine Perrot and Magda Lipska and is a collaboration between Tate Modern and the Museum of Modern Art in Warsaw.
+The exhibition is curated by Capucine Perrot, Tate Modern and Magda Lipska, Museum of Modern Art in Warsaw.

 (Born 1983, Prudnik, Poland) lives and works in Warsaw.
 She graduated from the Academy of Fine Arts in Warsaw in 2011.

 Selected solo exhibitions include: Zachęta National Gallery of Art, Warsaw (forthcoming, Autumn 2012); The Forgetting of Proper Names, Calvert 22 Foundation, London (2012), Anna Molska, Malmö Konsthall, Sweden (2010).
 Selected group exhibitions include: The Third Room, Kunsthalle Düsseldorf (2011); Rearview Mirror, The Power Plant, Toronto (2011); While Bodies Get Mirrored – an exhibition about Movement, Formalism and Space, Migros Museum für Gegenwartskunst, Zurich (2010); The Generational: Younger Than Jesus, New Museum, New York (2009); 5th Berlin Biennial, Berlin (2008).